thehalvo/homeostasis/README.md

 - **Ruby**: Support for Ruby exceptions, Rails ActiveRecord, Sinatra/Rack, and metaprogramming patterns
 - **Rust**: Support for Rust runtime errors, memory safety issues, and frameworks like Actix, Rocket, and Tokio
 - **C#**: Support for .NET exceptions, ASP.NET Core, Entity Framework, and async patterns
+- **PHP**: Support for PHP errors, Laravel and Symfony frameworks, and database interaction issues

 For more information about language integrations, see:
 - [Python Integration](docs/python_integration.md)